#WEUNITUS

 examMode

-The exam will take place with a practical test of soil data processing and mapping on the PC, using the modalities observed during the course, and an oral test on the topics of the course.
+The exam will take place an oral test on the topics of the course.

 books